 This Code does not purport to replace legal advice or provide legal guidance.
-Marketers should inform themselves about relevant laws that apply in their jurisdiction including, but not limited to the federal Competition Act and consumer, privacy and language laws in Canada.
+Marketers should inform themselves about relevant laws that apply in their jurisdiction including, but not limited to the federal Competition Act and consumer, privacy, anti-spam and language laws in Canada.

 D2 Consumer Marketing

 This Code applies in its entirety to consumer marketing.

 This Code generally applies to business-to-business marketing, with specific exemptions for those practices identified as exclusively relating to consumer marketing.

 This Code applies in its entirety to marketing activities conducted by charitable or not-for-profit organizations, despite the fact that some of these organizations may be explicitly exempted from certain laws and regulations.
 The terms “consumers” or “businesses” referenced throughout this Code should be regarded as interchangeable with the more common not-for-profit sector descriptors for donors or supporters.